Regulations Summary and Area Map

 - Hunters must park their vehicles at the designated parking spaces.
 The parking assignment must be displayed on the windshield or dashboard of the permitted vehicle.

-- Upon request, parking locations adjacent to boat ramps are available and reserved for disabled hunters with STA waterfowl permits.
+- Parking locations adjacent to boat ramps are available by disabled parking permit only.

 - Permitted hunters and guests must check in and out at the check station together and check all game taken.